malagacj/ToolBox/package_specific/DjangoAuthLdap/README.md

 To set up a small Ldap Server have a look at the [Ldap Guide]

+A simple "django-auth-ldap" project has been provided called [DjangoLdap].
+This project is by no means thought to be deployed in production, it is just to see how django connects to a Ldap Server

 ## OS specific prerequisites
 * [Debian]
 * [Alpine]